Published on September 15, 2023

 Life as a Medical Student at St Andrews

-St Andrews is a busy town with the population being composed of half residents and half University students.
-There are a large variety of societies to get involved with.
+St Andrews is a busy town with the town population consisting of both residents and half University students.
+There is a large variety of clubs and societies.
 There is a significant sports scene in St Andrews, with varying levels of ability.
 All sports are only a 15-20 walk from student accommodation.
 The music and performing arts scene in St Andrews is flourishing.
 The University was founded in 1413 and has a wealth of centuries-old student traditions such as Raisin Weekend, May Dip, Academic Families, and Pier Walk.
-With so many students in this town, there will always be something to get involved with.
+With so many students in this town, there is always be something to get up to.

 During the week a day may range from half a day to a day of contact hours.
 The Medical School has a friendly and familiar feel to it, with staff teaching regularly throughout the 3 year BSc course, fostering good relations throughout a student’s time.
 The academic and pastoral support available is great, with staff working closely alongside students to enhance the experience.